 Saddlery and harness makers faced a shortage of leather.
 And the mountain of horse shoes that was required, as each animal wore through a set of shoes every six weeks, can only be imagined.

-Click to jump to Saddlery, Harness, and Shoes, or just scroll down.
+Click to jump to Saddlery and Harness, or to Horseshoes, or just scroll down.

 "“At the beginning of the war it was realized that fulfillment of the Army horse-drawn vehicle program would require mobilization of the entire wagon industry of the United States.”1

 This startling statement was made by the War Department (predecessor to the Department of Defense) in its annual report of 1919 – the first post-war report, and a document full of fresh-from-the-front observations.
 Interesting also is the (perhaps mostly in hindsight) realization that horse-drawn vehicles were in no way going to be superseded by motorized vehicles, at least during this war.

 The 80th Division, Signal Corps passes in review at Camp Lee, VirginiaThe most basic army wagons had a canvas top mounted on curved staves and closely resembled the covered wagon made famous as the vehicle of pioneer settlers in the American west.
 These “prairie schooners,” as they were fondly called, were general utility vehicles with a wood bed, iron-rimmed wheels, and the ubiquitous tall canvas top, a design that had changed little in a hundred years.